Christian Counseling Degree: Distance Learning vs Brick-and-Mortar Institutions

 As the Dean of Above & Beyond Counseling Academy, I am frequently asked by prospective Counseling students to compare our distance-learning program to an onsite option.

-The distance learning option can include books/dvds at home or online video courses that can be live video, taped video or online written content.
+The distance learning option can include books/DVDs at home or online video courses that can be live video, taped video, or online written content.

-We are a Certified Academic Institution with the National Christian Counselors Association (NCCA) and our program allow motivated students to earn Masters or Doctoral level degrees in Clinical Christian Counseling and be concurrently licensed with the NCCA.
+We are a Certified Academic Institution with the National Christian Counselors Association (NCCA) and our program allows motivated students to earn Masters or Doctoral level degrees in Clinical Christian Counseling and be concurrently licensed with the NCCA.
 Our field of study involves books/DVDs shipped to the student’s home or online written content.

 I am typically not versed in specific colleges but I do ask the inquirer some specific questions:

 - Have you compared the financial commitment required for each option?

 Online/distance learning schools typically have significantly lower tuition costs (up to 70% less costly) than brick and mortar institutions.

 - What is the nature of the degree you will be graduating with?
 We have at least seven different seminary options and the exact name on the degree can vary.
 Is the term “Clinical” important to you?
 What is the specific value of having your degree from a particular college or is that an issue?
 We find that most people are not overly concerned about what school they will graduate from, rather that they will have the “Masters” or “Doctoral” degree in hand.

 - Are you in a position to attend classes on a specific timetable?